abudrionis/icdcoder/README.md

 If you want another pre-trained model, you need to put the associated *config.json* and *vocab.txt* file in the *icdcoder/models/pre_trained_model* folder as well.
 This is not needed if you are working with *bert-base-swedish-cased* since those config and vocab files are already in the project folder.

-**(3)** If you want to access a KB-BERT model fine-tuned on pseudonymized Swedish discharge summaries (the blocks version of the Stockholm EPR Gastro ICD-10 Pseudo Corpus version 2), contact Hercules Dalianis at hercules@dsv.su.se and put the pytorch_model.bin file in the folder *icdcoder/models/fine_tuned_model*.
+**(3)** If you want to access a KB-BERT model fine-tuned on pseudonymized Swedish discharge summaries (the blocks version of the Stockholm EPR Gastro ICD-10 Pseudo Corpus version 2), contact [Hercules Dalianis](hercules@dsv.su.se) and put the pytorch_model.bin file in the folder *icdcoder/models/fine_tuned_model*.
 It is important that the model file is named *pytorch_model.bin*.

 **(4)** Change the working directory to the icdcoder repository by going to the terminal/command prompt and entering